Getting Started - Steps on setting up Personal Property Pro, adding & printing clients/properties etc

 systems, due to security settings on the computer.

 Resolution: Close Personal Property Pro if it us running.
-Click Here and SAVE this font file FREE3OF9.TTF to your desktop.
-After the font file is saved on your desktop, open 'My Computer' and open the C:\Windows\Fonts\ folder.
-Drag and drop the font file from your desktop into the C:\Windows\Fonts\ folder.
+Click Here and SAVE this font file FREE3OF9.TTF somewhere such as to your downloads folder or to your desktop.
+After the font file is saved on your computer, open 'My Computer' and open the C:\Windows\Fonts\ folder.
+Drag and drop the font file from your downloads folder (or desktop) into the C:\Windows\Fonts\ folder.
 Windows will register the font automatically.
 Start Personal Property Pro, select a client and preview the return.
 You should see the barcode now.
 If you have a multi-seat license, you might need to install the font in the \Font\ folders on both the server and the workstations, but usually installing the font on the workstations is all you need to do.

 If you still have the problem after copying the file into your Fonts folder: Try rebooting your computer and check again.
 If that doesn't work, click the windows Start button then click on Control Panel.
 Double-click 'Fonts'.
 The fonts folder will open up showing you all of your fonts.
 Click on the menu item 'File' then click 'Install New Font'.
 Find the font file FREE3OF9.TTF in the C:\Windows\Fonts\ folder.
 If the font file is still saved it to your desktop you can find it at C:\Documents and Settings\YourComputerName\Desktop\ (Windows XP machines) or C:\Users\YourComputerName\Desktop\ (Windows 7 and above).
 Select the file and click OK to register the font.
 Tada!